MikeManzo/homebridge-meteobridge/README.md

 2. Install this plugin using: **_npm install -g homebridge-meteobridge_**
 3. Update your configuration file to reflect your local conditions (**see the sample below**)

-No keys or APIs required.
-We just rely on the fact that **(a)** you have a weather station on your local networtk connected through a Meteobridge and **(b)** Meteobridge exposes templates for us to take advantage of.
+No keys, or APIs required.
+We just rely on the fact that **(a)** You have a weather station on your local network connected through a Meteobridge and **(b)** Meteobridge exposes templates for us to take advantage of.

+All you need is the IP address and admin password for your Meteobridge. (**_Note: The admin password is only used to make the local HTTP 'GET' calls._**)

 ## Meteobridge References
 1. [Meteobridge Templates](https://www.meteobridge.com/wiki/index.php/Templates)
 2. [Meteobridge Add-On Services](https://www.meteobridge.com/wiki/index.php/Add-On_Services)
+3. Try [this](http://magicip.meteobridge.com) if you don't know your Meteobridge's IP address.

 ## Sample Configuration
-Add the following information to your config.json file (without the <-- comments)
+Add the following information to your config.json file:
 ```
 "accessories": [
     {